|

 from three astronomical observatories in Spain: Sevilla, La Hita, La

 Sagra, and Calar Alto.
+Our main

 equipment consists of a series of Schmidt-Cassegrain and Newtonian